adipro/starter-academic/content/project/m4/index.md

 ---
 title: Modelling and optimisation of the M4 wave energy converter
 summary: The M4 is a multi-float wave energy converter developed by Professor Peter Stansby from the University of Manchester.
-This project looks into developing a numerical tool to optimise the design of the device.
-The tool couples a dynamic model of the device, programmed in MATLAB, and a boundary element software.
+This project seeks to develop a numerical tool to optimise the design of the device.
+The tool couples a dynamic model of the device and a boundary element software.
 tags:
 - wave energy
 # date: "2016-04-27T00:00:00Z"